Alzheimer's Care Center

 - Individuals attending day services who present with symptoms will be sent home and primary care physician notified of their condition.

-- The program has reduced hours from 9 a.m. to 4 p.m.
-This allows adequate cleaning.
+- The program has reduced its hours to 8:30 a.m. to 4 p.m., Monday through Friday.
+This allows time for adequate cleaning of our program space.

-- Attendance is limited to eight Club Members daily to allow for social distancing.
+- Attendance is limited to allow for social distancing.

 - The Club is closed off from the Residential Care Program and a separate entrance is used for entry and screening.

-Additionally, on July 13, we began family visitation with loved ones who are residents.
-Scheduled outdoor visits are available Monday through Friday between 10 a.m. and noon.
+Additionally, on Oct.
+26, we will begin indoor family visitation with loved ones who are residents.
+Scheduled visits are available Tuesday, Wednesday and Thursday evenings from 5:30 to 7 p.m. and Saturday from 9 a.m. to 1 p.m.
 Please note that for the health and safety of all, these visits must follow strict guidelines per CDC and DHHS guidance, which include:

-- Visits are limited to tow family members.
+- Visits are limited to two family members.

 - Visits are for 20 minutes.